Bernice Mireku-North

-Bernice D. Mireku-North (born 1981/1982) is an American politician.
+Bernice D. Mireku-North (born October 29, 1981) is an American politician.
 She is currently a Democratic member of the Maryland House of Delegates, appointed by Governor Larry Hogan to fill the term of Eric Luedtke, who resigned on January 2, 2023, to serve as the chief legislative officer of governor-elect Wes Moore.
 She was previously a candidate for Montgomery County State's Attorney in 2022.

 Background

-Mireku-North attended Montgomery County public schools and graduated from the University of Maryland, College Park and the Howard University School of Law.
-She also previously served as a judicial law clerk to D.C.
+Mireku-North attended Montgomery County public schools and graduated from the University of Maryland, College Park with a B.A. degree in government and politics in 2003, and the Howard University School of Law with a J.D. degree in 2006.
+She also studied abroad at the University of Oxford in the summer of 2002, studying British and U.S. judicial systems.
+She also served as a judicial law clerk to D.C.
 Superior Court Associate Judge Hiram E. Puig-Lugo and Prince George's Circuit Court Judge Dwight D. Jackson.

-Mireku-North served as the assistant state's attorney in Anne Arundel County from 2009 to 2015 before joining the Law Office of Aileen Oliver.
-She is currently the owner of the North Law Group and a criminal defense attorney.
+Mireku-North served as the assistant state's attorney in Anne Arundel County from 2009 to 2015, then joined the Law Office of Aileen Oliver.
+Since 2019, she has run her own law firm, the North Law Group, and worked as a criminal defense attorney.

-In 2020, Mireku-North was named co-chair of the Reimagining Public Safety Task Force organized by Montgomery County executive Marc Elrich.
-The 41-member task force released its final report on February 5, 2021, which included 87 recommendations including redirecting select 9-1-1 calls to non-law enforcement agencies, eliminating police training programs with connections to military training, and increasing recruitment at historically Black colleges and universities.
+In 2020, Mireku-North was named co-chair of the Reimagining Public Safety Task Force organized by Montgomery County Executive Marc Elrich.
+The 41-member task force released its final report on February 5, 2021; its 87 recommendations included redirecting some 911 calls to non-law enforcement agencies, eliminating police training programs with connections to military training, and increasing recruitment at historically Black colleges and universities.

-In June 2021, Mireku-North filed to run for Montgomery County State's Attorney, challenging incumbent state's attorney John McCarthy.
-She ran on a platform of criminal justice reform, increasing diversity in the state's attorney's office, and diverting minor offenders from jail.
+In June 2021, Mireku-North filed to run for Montgomery County State's Attorney, challenging incumbent John McCarthy.
+She pledged to reform criminal justice, increase diversity in the state's attorney's office, and divert minor offenders from jail.
 Mireku-North was defeated by McCarthy in the Democratic primary on July 19, 2022.

 In October 2022, Mireku-North applied to fill a vacancy in the Montgomery County Planning Commission.